 Play the game

 It is important that you play by the rules of the local council.
-Every region interprets them in its own way, so this is a good place to start.
 Talk to your local councillors, seek professional advice, and try to work out how local planning politics works.

 Talk to those who may be affected by your proposed development

-Most objections to proposed development come from people who live in the proximity of the intended site.
-Therefore, it is important to engage with those who are most likely to be affected by the proposed construction at the earliest opportunity.
-By doing so, they will feel they have been consulted and are involved in the process.
-This can minimise the risk of objections further down the line and ensure that dialogue remains open should they arise at a later stage.
+Most objections to proposed development come from people who live near the proposed development site.
+It is important to engage with those who are most likely to be affected by the proposed construction at the earliest opportunity.
+Not only will they feel that they have been consulted and involved in the application (often thereby reducing local opposition), but this also allows you to identify the main local issue early, and where appropriate, design them out of your scheme in order to minimise objections.

 Make validation easier

-Before submitting an application, it is imperative to ensure you comply with the national and local requirements when completing the form and drafting accompanying drawings and statements.
-Failure to do so could result in your application being invalid and refused.
-To facilitate the validation of your application, it’s worth including an index table listing the documents contained within application.
+Planning applications can be made and submitted through the www.planningportal.co.uk.
+Applications must meet certain national requirements and local requirements.
+Guidance on the national requirements is provided on the government’s planning portal.
+Your LPA will also publish a list of its specific requirements (often called a ‘Validation Checklist’) on its website.
+You must comply with both the national and local requirements when making a planning application, completing the form and drafting accompanying drawings and statements.
+Failure to do so could result in your application being invalid and rejected or refused.
+To facilitate the validation of your application, it’s worth including an index table listing the documents contained within the application.

 Use the right terminology